pratiksha521/Hotel-Bookings-Cancellation-Analysis/README.md

 - **Guest Type**: Couples lead in both bookings and cancellations.
 This demographic's cancellation behavior may be influenced by changes in travel plans or personal reasons.
 - **Room Type**: Room type 'A' experiences the most cancellations, likely due to its popularity.
 Hotels may need to explore policies or incentives to reduce cancellations for this room type.
 - **Monthly Trends**: Cancellations are highest in certain months, such as October and August.
 This trend may reflect seasonal travel behaviors or specific events impacting hotel stays.
-- **Hotel Type**: Resort Hotels have a higher cancellation rate compared to City Hotels.
-This could be due to the leisure nature of resort stays, where plans are more flexible and subject to change.
+- **Hotel Type**: City Hotels have a higher cancellation rate compared to Resort Hotels.